• Home

 $ sudo add-apt-repository ppa:linux-schools/samba-latest

-3. Update repository
+Step 3.
+Update repository

-Update the repository using this below command.
+Update the repository using the below command.

 $ sudo apt-get update

-4. Upgrade or Install Samba from PPA
+Step 4.
+Upgrade or Install Samba from PPA

 Install the Samba like a regular installation.